The Jacobi morphism and the Hessian in higher order field theory; with applications to a Yang-Mills theory on a Minkowskian background: Acknowledgements

 \section{Acknowledgements}

-Research partially supported by Department of Mathematics - University of Torino through the project ``Strutture geometriche e algebriche in Fisica Matematica e loro applicazioni" $2016$--$2017$ (scientific responsible MP) and written under the auspices of GNSAGA-INdAM.
-The first author (LA) is also supported by a NWO-UGC project.
-The authors are grateful to Marco Ferraris and Ray McLenaghan for useful discussions.
+Research partially supported by Department of Mathematics - University of Torino through the projects PALM$\_$RILO$\_16\_ 01$ and FERM$\_$RILO$\_17\_ 01$ (MP). and written under the auspices of GNSAGA-INdAM.
+The first author (LA) is also supported by a NWO-UGC project, Grant BM$.00193.1$.